Atypical data constructors

 keyword in a data constructor, we can increase the number of the type parameters it has relative to the kind of the type constructor.

-None of this is possible in the Haskell 2010 language standard; we need some extensions.
-There are some different combinations of extensions that could choose.
-To keep it simple, we will limit ourselves to three.
+None of this is possible in the GHC2021 language standard; we need some extensions.
+There are some different combinations of extensions that we could choose.
+To keep it simple, we will limit ourselves to two.

 For all of the code in this series, these extensions are enabled.
 The -fprint-explicit-foralls